London / Duxford

 RAF Uxbridge Operations Room, as it was at the height of the battle in the Summer of 1940

 Saturday.
 After check-out we make our way the short distance to the award winning RAF Museum at Hendon for a very special look at the Battle of Britain 'Fighter Four'.
-The museum was established in 1968 as the landmark legacy of the RAF’s 50th anniversary and today we are privileged to be guided around original examples of the four fighters that were the key aircraft of the Battle; Supermarine Spitfire Mk 1A, Hawker Hurricane Mk 1, Messerschmitt Bf109E-4/B ‘Emil’ and Fiat CR42 Falco (Falcon).
+The museum was established in 1968 as the landmark legacy of the RAF’s 50th anniversary and today we are privileged to see examples of the four fighters that were the key aircraft of the Battle; Supermarine Spitfire Mk 1A, Hawker Hurricane Mk 1, Messerschmitt Bf109E-4/B ‘Emil’ and Fiat CR42 Falco (Falcon).

 The 'Fighter Four' collection at the RAF Museum, all orginal survivors of the Battle of Britain.